databricks-solutions/caspers-kitchens/README.md

 2. 🎬 **Demo:** Run only the stages you need.
 Every component is powered by live, streaming data.
 3. 🧑‍💻 **Develop:** add new pipelines, agents, or apps with minimal setup.
 Everything is built to extend.

-By doing everything in a Databricks-native way, even when it doesn't make sense, Casper's becomes a shared sandbox for demos, onboarding, learning, and research.
-It's meant to be fun, fast, and fearless.
+We intentionally build only with Databricks, even when it’s inconvenient, so that Casper’s can serve as a shared sandbox for demos, onboarding, learning, and experimentation.

 ## Deploy